datduyng/jefferson-viewing-center-ims/README.md

 	- Use JDBC to design an API containing static methods with provided signatures to interact with your database.
 	- Modify the invoice system to read from the database rather than from the flat files.

+- Created extra method to read a script.
+-